Roxanne Reid - Africa Addict

 By Roxanne Reid

-Walk up and down Church Street to look at beautiful buildings that were restored after the earthquake of 1969.
-Each has a plaque in front telling what it used to be, how badly it was damaged and how it was restored.
+Walk up and down Church Street to look at beautiful buildings that were restored after a massive earthquake in 1969 that measured 6.3 on the Richter scale and killed 12 people, most of them children.
+Each building has a plaque in front telling what it used to be, how badly it was damaged and how it was restored.
 Every house in this street has been proclaimed a national monument – the biggest ever restoration project in South Africa.
 Thanks to the earthquake, it’s now both a tourist attraction and a fine example of cultural heritage.

 2. Visit a museum

 Tulbagh’s Church Street is rich in museums – four of them.
-At number 4 you’ll find the Earthquake Museum, where for a small fee you can get entrance to all four museums.
+At number 4 you’ll find the Earthquake Museum, where for a small fee you can buy a ticket that gets you entry to all four museums.
 This one documents the events of 1969 and paints a picture of the restoration of Church Street.
 A separate room tells the stories of three settlements that disappeared completely after the earthquake, the houses either demolished or their occupants moved.

 Quick tip: Tulbagh Tourism’s info centre is in the same building so it makes a good place to start.
 Pick up a map of the town and surrounding area and attractions.